john9francis/radiation-modeling/timeSpent.md

 - ================
 - 6/6 12:30 pm 2 hrs added some sources to my notes from yesterday.
 Also learned that activity follows the inverse square law for distance.
 Tried to write a simple program demonstrating the inverse square law, but I need to do more research on it because I'm not completely understanding it.
 - 6/7 9:00 am, 1:00 pm, 1 hr I have the unique opportunity to shadow an administrator at Landaur medical physics.
 He provides imaging and treatment machines to hospitals.
 This morning I completed the onboarding training to be considered to shadow him.
+- 6/7 2:00 pm worked on repo organization and learned more about the inverse square law